ztalab/ZASentinel/README.md

 ZASentinel will cooperate with third-party organizations to regularly conduct security tests on its applications.
 Testing activities extend from penetration testing to application security assurance and product analysis, including:

--Analyze ZASentinel component by component in a "white box" environment -Reverse engineering, runtime and static analysis of each component to ensure that the engineering design conforms to the best practice safety guidelines;
+- Analyze ZASentinel component by component in a "white box" environment
+- Reverse engineering, runtime and static analysis of each component to ensure that the engineering design conforms to the best practice safety guidelines;
--Perform automated stress testing, manual vulnerability discovery, and runtime and source code review -Conduct threat modeling.
+- Perform automated stress testing, manual vulnerability discovery, and runtime and source code review
+- Conduct threat modeling.

 ##### Penetration test request